 IFRS 16 introduces a single, on-balance sheet accounting model for lessees.
 A lessee recognizes a right-of-use asset representing its right to use the underlying asset and a lease liability representing its obligation to make lease payments.
 There are optional exemptions for short-term leases and leases of low value items.
 Lessor accounting remains similar to the current standard - i.e. lessors continue to classify leases as finance or operating leases.
 IFRS 16 replaces existing leases guidance including IAS 17, Leases; IFRIC 4, Determining Whether an Arrangement Contains a Lease (IFRIC 4); SIC-15, Operating Leases - Incentives; and SIC-27, Evaluating the Substance of Transactions Involving the legal Form of a Lease.
 The standard is effective for annual periods beginning on or after January 1, 2019.
 Obligations under operating leases and related right of use assets will be recorded on the Consolidated Balance Sheets.
 To assess the impact of this new standard, the Company has formed an internal working group and continues to progress on its in-depth assessment.
-The Company expects to report more detailed information, including estimated quantitative financial impacts, if material, in its Consolidated Financial Statements as the effective date approaches.
+In connection with the land and buildings acquisition from Legacy Lands Limited Partnership (the Land Vehicle) and concurrent termination of associated lease arrangements discussed further in note 5, the Company does not expect a significant impact to the Consolidated Financial Statements on adoption of this IFRS.